ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Implementational Details

 \subsection{Data Preparation}

+The chest X-ray images from a dataset generally have diverse variations, such as rotations, shifts, and different scales, making it challenging for the deep-learning models to localize the lesion areas.
+To address this problem, we utilize the alignment module \cite{liu2019align} to perform spatial alignment on all the images as well as on the bounding box images for generating abnormality masks.
+Given the input image $I$, the alignment module $\phi$ transforms $I$ to $\phi(I)$.
+The canonical chest X-ray image, known as the target image $T$, is generated by randomly selecting two thousand normal chest X-ray images and averaging them to a single image.
+To provide $\phi(I)$ with an aligned structure, we minimize the feature reconstruction loss \cite{10.1007/978-3-319-46475-6_43} between $\phi(I)$ and $T$.
+The backbone of the alignment module consists of ResNet-18 architecture.
+The output of the alignment network is the affine transformation parameters.
+Finally, the affine transformation is applied to the original chest X-ray images to generate aligned chest X-ray images.
+Fig. \ref{fig: alignment_examples} shows some examples of original and aligned X-ray images.
 We first normalize the pixel values of chest X-ray images with the mean and standard deviation of pixels from the ImageNet dataset \cite{Deng2009ImageNet:Database}.
-Next, we resize the image to $256 \times 256$ pixels.
-Afterward, the training images are randomly cropped to $224 \times 224$ pixels.
-The validation and test images are center-cropped to $224 \times 224$ pixels.
+Next, we resize the image to $586 \times 586$ pixels.
+Afterward, the training images are randomly cropped to $512\times512$ pixels \cite{yan2018weakly, Zhu2022PCAN}.
+The validation and test images are center-cropped to $512\times512$ pixels.
 We use the same resizing and cropping method for the corresponding anatomy prior maps and chest ROI masks.
+Following \cite{luo2020deep, yan2018weakly}, we use test time augmentation by utilizing average probabilities of ten cropped sub-images (four corner crops and one central crop and the horizontally flipped version of them) as the final prediction.
 In the case of CheXpert dataset preparation (image augmentation, dealing with class imbalance, uncertain labels, etc.), we use the same procedure described in \cite{ye2020weakly}.
 We use the same disease-specific anatomy prior maps computed from the NIH dataset for the CheXpert dataset.